 Yes!
-If you speak to any current Queen’s student or alumni of the university, they will tell you that Queen’s felt like their home for four years.
-One of the best ways for you to find out if Queen’s could be the right fit for you is to come take a look.
-There are many opportunities to come visit campus, including our regular campus tours, as well as our special events, such as Fall Preview (October 29 & November 12 2011) and the March Break Open House (March 12 & 13 2012).
-Regularly scheduled campus tours run Monday to Friday (excluding statutory holidays) at 11:00 am and 1:00 pm.
+If you speak to any current Queen’s student or alumni of the university, they will tell you that Queen’s felt like home for four years (or more!).
+One of the best ways for you to find out if Queen’s is the right fit for you is to come take a look.
+There are many opportunities to visit campus, including our regular campus tours, as well as special events such as the Fall Preview and March Break Open House (check our Events page for regular event updates).
+Regularly scheduled campus tours run Monday to Friday (excluding statutory holidays) at 11:00 am and 2:00 pm.

 These campus tours include a chance to speak with an Admission Coordinator about your application and a tour led by a current student, which will include residence, classrooms, libraries, the campus bookstore, cafeterias, as well as many other areas of campus.
 During the week, you may also be able to sit in on a class.

-March Break Open House (March 12 and 13, 2012) is designed to welcome students and their families to campus and to give them a chance to discover what makes Queen's unique.
+March Break Open House welcomes students and their families to campus and gives them a chance to discover what makes Queen's unique.
 We have a very busy and exciting program planned, including campus and residence tours, an academic and student services fair, special faculty and departmental events, and information sessions on getting ready for September, how to finance your Queen's education, and international opportunities.
 Visitors will get a chance to speak to current students and faculty members - the people who know the university best.